This is a 4-day course that will be delivered over eight 4-hour sessions via live web conference.

 - Describe breaker failure protection problems and identify solutions using digital relays.

 - Describe substation protection, control, and monitoring systems.

 Student Background and Knowledge

-Before you attend this class, we recommend that you have a degree in electrical engineering or equivalent experience.
+A degree in electrical engineering or equivalent experience is recommended.
 In addition, we recommend that you complete PROT 401: Protecting Power Systems for Engineers OR have the following:

 - Familiarity with wye and delta transformer connections.

-- A basic knowledge of protective relay design, symmetrical components, and power system protection.
+- A basic knowledge of protective relay design, symmetrical components, fault analysis, and power system protection.

 - A working knowledge of trigonometry, basic calculus, complex numbers, and phasor concepts.